This article has links to products and services we love, which we may make commission from.

-Peru Hop has developed a variety of tours to suit all time frames and budgets starting from $30 USD (Copacabana to Cusco, minimum 13 hours) to $199 USD ‘The Full South’ Lima to Cusco which includes Paracas, Huacachina, Nazca, Arequipa and Puno (minimum 6 days).
+Peru Hop has developed a variety of tours to suit all time frames and budgets starting from $70 USD (Canyon to Lake to La Paz) to $199 USD ‘The Full South’ Lima to Cusco which includes Paracas, Huacachina, Nazca, Arequipa and Puno (minimum 6 days).

 The backpacker’s bus can start at Lima in Peru, La Paz in Bolivia or Copacabana on the border.
-Here’s an example of three Peru Hop itineraries.
+Here’s an example of four Peru Hop itineraries.

 Peru Hop Bus Facilities